-4.3) When to use for vs while?
+5.5) When to use for vs while?

 Because anything that can be written with a for loop can be written with a while loop, it can be hard to know when to use which kind of loop.
-Although while loops have the advantage of being explicit, for loops have the advantage of being concise, which make them easier to read.
+While loops have the advantage of being explicit, but for loops have the advantage of being concise, which make them easier to read.
+Because for loops handle the condition and incrementing the loop automatically behind the scenes, it is easier to avoid bugs that can result from forgetting to increment a variable or write the condition correctly.
 Additionally, it is a strong convention (widely used practice) among Python programmers to use for loops wherever possible.
-For these reasons, most of the time you should use a for loop, especially when iterating over a clearly defined sequence.
+For these reasons, most of the time you should use a for loop, especially when iterating over a clearly defined sequence such as a range of numbers or elements in a list.